vngcloud/terraform-provider-vngcloud/docs/resources/vdb_relational_database.md

     - The type of the volume.
 This field is required.

 - **allowed_ip_prefix** (List, Optional):
     - A list of allowed IP prefixes.
+If this field is not set, vDB Portal will still create a security group rule with the IP prefix '0.0.0.0/0' by default.
 This field is optional.

 - **replica_source_id** (String, Optional):
     - The ID of the source instance for replication.
 Set this field to empty to promote slave db to standalone.
 This field is optional.